Mine exploration: Potential dangers

-In spite of the potential risks involved in mine exploration, the danger to the experienced mine explorer is relatively low: as the MHSA state, the majority of accidents involve people who are unprepared.
+In spite of the potential risks involved in mine exploration, the danger to the experienced mine explorer is relatively low: as the MHSA states, the majority of accidents involve people who are unprepared.

 Locations

 Belgium

 The last active underground mine in Belgium was the Zolder coal mine, closed in 1992.
 The largest underground mines in Belgium are coal and slate mines.